|Major Groups > Gilled Mushrooms > Pink-Spored > Volvariella and Volvopluteus > Volvariella bombycina|

-Ecology: Saprobic on the wood of various hardwoods, either on dead trees or from the wounds of living, standing trees in forests or urban areas; usually growing alone but sometimes growing gregariously; late spring, summer and fall; widely distributed in North America but much more common east of the Rocky Mountains (and in western areas usually appearing in urban settings on the wood of cultivated trees).
-The illustrated and described collections are from Illinois.
+Ecology: Saprobic on the wood of various hardwoods, either on dead trees or from the wounds of living, standing trees in forests or urban areas; usually growing alone but sometimes growing gregariously; late spring, summer and fall; widely distributed in North America but much more common east of the Rocky Mountains (and in western areas usually appearing in urban settings on the wood of cultivated trees); also found Central America, the Caribbean, South America, Europe, and central Asia—and occasionally reported from Africa and Oceania.
+The illustrated and described collections are from Illinois and Louisiana.

 Cap: 5–12 cm; oval to subconic at first, becoming bell-shaped to broadly convex or nearly flat; dry; covered with silky hairs; snow white when young and fresh, but the hairs often becoming yellowish to brownish in age, especially over the center; the margin not becoming lined.

 Gills: Free from the stem; crowded; white at first, becoming pink.

 Stem: 6–15 cm long; 1–2.5 cm thick; more or less equal, but usually tapering somewhat to apex; often curved in order to set the cap "straight" due to growth on standing trees; dry; fairly bald; white; without a ring; the base encased in a thick, white to yellowish or brown, sack-like volva.

 Flesh: White; unchanging when sliced.